Our Residential Care facilities reopen to fully vaccinated visitors from Monday, October 11. Please see details below.

-The Burger Centre has reopened for social support, carer respite and wellness programs.
+The Burger Centre is now open for social support, carer respite and wellness programs, following COVID-safe guidelines.
 The centre continues to offer remote video sessions via Zoom and remote engagement via phone to clients and families as needed.
 The Dance for Parkinson’s program continues online and is open to all.
-The Burger Centre team is available by phone on 02 8345 9147 and email firstname.lastname@example.org.
+The Burger Centre team is available by phone on 02 8345 9147 and email email@example.com.